8 Step Guide to Getting Started as a Wholesaler

 Is wholesaling a profitable business model?

 Wholesaling is an extremely beneficial business model, with the main selling point being that you buy products in large quantities at a discounted price and resell those products at wholesale prices to ensure you see profits.
-The global wholesale market size is worth 48,883.25 billion USD in 2023, and retailers constantly rely on wholesalers to provide them with products for their stores, making this model extremely lucrative.
+The global wholesale market was estimated to reach $53017.84 billion in 2024, and retailers constantly rely on wholesalers to provide them with products for their stores, making this model extremely lucrative.

 Is there a high barrier to entry for wholesaling?